StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 alter_clause1[, alter_clause2, ...]
 ```

-`alter_clause` is classified into six operations: partition, rollup, schema change, rename, index, swap, comment, and compact.
+`alter_clause` is classified into operations on: rename, comment, partition, bucket, column, rollup index, bitmap index, table property, swap and compaction.

 - rename: renames a table, rollup index, or partition. **Note that column names cannot be modified.**
 - comment: modifies the table comment (supported from **v3.1 onwards**).
+- partition: modifies partition properties, drops a partition, or adds a partition.
+- bucket: modifies bucketing method and the number of buckets.
+- column: adds, drops, or reorders columns, or modifies column type.
+- rollup index: creates or drops a rollup index.
+- bitmap index: modifies index (only Bitmap index can be modified).
 - swap: atomic exchange of two tables.
-- partition: modifies partition properties, drops a partition, or adds a partition.
-- schema change: adds, drops, or reorders columns, or modifies column type.
-- rollup: creates or drops a rollup index.
-- index: modifies index (only Bitmap index can be modified).
-- compact: performs manual compaction to merge versions of loaded data (supported from **v3.1 onwards**).
+- compaction: performs manual compaction to merge versions of loaded data (supported from **v3.1 onwards**).

 :::note

-- Schema change, rollup, and partition operations cannot be performed in one ALTER TABLE statement.
+- Operations on partition, column and rollup index cannot be performed in one ALTER TABLE statement.
-- Schema change and rollup are asynchronous operations.
+- Operations on bucket, column and rollup index are asynchronous operations.
 A success message is return immediately after the task is submitted.
-You can run the [SHOW ALTER TABLE](../data-manipulation/SHOW_ALTER.md) command to check the progress.
+You can run the [SHOW ALTER TABLE](../data-manipulation/SHOW_ALTER.md) command to check the progress, and run the [CANCEL ALTER TABLE](../data-definition/CANCEL_ALTER_TABLE.md) command to cancel the operation.
-- Partition, rename, swap, and index are synchronous operations, and a command return indicates that the execution is finished.
+- Operations on rename, comment, partition, bitmap index and swap are synchronous operations, and a command return indicates that the execution is finished.
 :::

 ### Rename